Is your startup outgrowing spreadsheets? Consider the advantages of accounting software and how it can help your business grow.

 An effective founder must know where their company stands financially at any given time.
 Selecting accounting software systems to serve as the 'home base' to track every aspect of your company's finances is a lackluster but important step in setting your business up for success.

-In this post we will review baseline questions to ask yourself when evaluating the best accounting software for your start-up, along with comparisons of the accounting software landscape through the lens of what start-ups need today: Quickbooks Online, Xero, Freshbooks, Zoho Books, NetSuite Cloud ERP and Sage 50cloud (formerly Peachtree).
+In this post we will review baseline questions to ask yourself when evaluating the best startup accounting software, along a head-to-head accounting software comparison through the lens of what startups need today: Quickbooks Online, Xero, Freshbooks, Zoho Books, NetSuite Cloud ERP and Sage 50cloud (formerly Peachtree).